tssajo/Minify/messages/install.txt

 4. Install `svgo` (it is needed for SVG minification and beautification):
 `npm -g install svgo`

-5. Install Java which is required for `YUI Compressor` (it is needed for CSS minification)
+5. Install Java which is required for `YUI Compressor` (which is needed for CSS minification)

 Please make sure the `java` command is available in your system PATH.